-Weeknight schedules get busy and life whisks by in a flash and although it’s tempting to sail in to the drive thru on the way home or use a meal delivery option once cozily inside, it isn’t always the healthiest for you or the fam.
+Weeknight schedules get busy and life can whisk by in a flash.
+It’s so tempting to sail in to the drive thru on the way home or use a meal delivery option once cozily inside the house, but it isn’t always the healthiest for you or the fam.

-Keeping a few simple, delicious and healthy recipes on file is how we make it through each week here at Basil Cottage, yet that’s not always enough.
+Keeping a few simple, delicious and healthy recipes on file is how we make it through each week here at basil’s little farm house, yet that’s not always enough.
 To stay on track and to maximize time and flavors, a weekly menu and a few minutes set aside each evening for next day pre-prep is essential.

 My side dish pairing in the warm summer weather is seasonal, roasted vegetables.
 Rice, pasta and potatoes work very well as we move deeper into the year and crave heavier foods and flavors.